gorenje/millieons.org/w/cuckoo.md

 Remember: death is even worse than an airport, you cannot even take carry on luggage with you.

-## Summary Core Teachings
+## Cuckoo Core Teachings

-The Church of Uckoo teaches these five core teachings:
+The Church of Uckoo teaches:

 1. The unconscious is the underlying spirituality of all other beliefs.

 2. Embrace the dissonance of a contradictory life, else the dissonance will embrace you.

-3. Be free to reinvent the wheel, rediscovery, experiment and do not be limited by others and their inventions.
+3. Be free to reinvent the wheel, rediscovery, experiment and be not limited by others and their inventions.

-4. Each believer beliefs in their personal God, the Church of Uckoo is a signpost not a spiritual home on the journey each one of us travels.
+4. Each believer beliefs in their personal God, the Church of Uckoo is a signpost not a spiritual home for the journey each one of us travels individually.

 5. Be humble and altruistic as everything is meaningless, pointless and worst of all, we are all singly and collectively insignificance.

-These teachings, when followed, provide the basis for a happy and fulfilled life.
-Or not, your mileage might vary.
-The Church of Uckoo comes with no guarantees and makes not effort to be correct nor holistic.
+These teachings, when followed, can lead to a happy and fulfilled life, or not.
+Your mileage might vary.
+The Church of Uckoo makes no guarantees nor any effort to be correct nor holistic.

 *Acuckoo!*

-*Bless you*.
+*Bless you.*.